lederer/react-showtime/README.md

 };
 ```

-If you want to use the same transition for showing and hiding, but with different duration, delay, or easing, just define the transition once in `hidden` and then define `duration`, `delay`, or `easing` values in `beforeShow` and `afterShow`.
+If you want to use the same transition for showing and hiding, but with different duration, delay, or easing, just define the transition once in `hidden` and then define `duration`, `delay`, or `easing` values in `hiddenBefore` and `hiddenAfter`.

 ### Events